benmechen/Assistive-Technology/README.md

  * `feature/$feature_name` - New feature branch, merge back into staging once done
  * `fix/$feature_fixed` – Fix applied to feature in project
  * `experimental/$feature_name` – Used for testing features, not merged back in to staging

+When working on a new change, pull from staging first before making any changes and create a new branch.
+Once done with the change, create a new merge request and add people relevant to that change as a reviewer.
+If the change is all good we can approve it and merge.